-The Poodle is a popular dog in the US.
-In fact, they always end up in the top ten popular list each year.
-Though they’re known for high intelligence, their curly and poofy coats may make you question what they were actually bred to do.
+The Poodle is one of the most popular dog breeds in America for good reason.
+They’re loyal, active and fun-loving.
+And although they’re known for high intelligence, their curly and poofy coats may make you wonder what they were actually bred to do.

 There’s more to the Poodle than you know.
 They’re easily one of the most interesting breeds.
 Let’s take a deeper look into the old history, jobs and roles of the elegant Poodle.
 We’ll also dive into their origins and why they’re so good at their “hunting” jobs.

 RECOMMENDED: 50 Adorable Poodle Mixes

 What’s a Poodle?

-The Poodle is a very intelligent dog that’s both extremely trainable and very loyal, which is why many dog owners choose the Poodle as their family pet.
-But despite their elegant and graceful looks, the Poodle can be an active dog breed.
+The Poodle is a very intelligent dog that’s both extremely trainable and responsive, which is why many dog owners choose the Poodle as their family pet.
+But despite their elegant and graceful looks, Poodles will be active and lively.

 There are three size variations of Poodles: the Toy, the Miniature and the Standard Poodle.
-Generally speaking, the Standard Poodle is a little more reserved and calm than the other two.
+Generally speaking, the Standard Poodle is a little more reserved and calmer than the other two.
 In addition, the Miniature Poodle tends to be the most active.

 However, all three variations are by far the most popular hypoallergenic dog breeds in the world – for good reason!
 In other words, they’re the perfect companion dogs for those that are sensitive to dog allergens.